 PROFILEAnn and Dale live in Sumida-ku, Tokyo JAPAN.
+They serve with the Evangelical Free Church of Canada Mission.
 Their primary ministry is church planting: leading and establishing Tokyo Multicultural Church (an Evangelical Free Church) that they launched in their neighborhood in April 2013.
-They are praying and strategizing about planting a second TMC, perhaps in 2020.
+Under their leadership, TMC hopes to launch a second TMC in 2020.

 Dale also teaches theology in Japanese part time at an evangelical seminary in Tokyo.